-There are no proven studies that effectively state any negative effects of eating durian while you are pregnant.
+There are no proven studies that effectively state any risks or negative effects of eating durian on maternal health.
 Similarly, there are no studies that say it is good to eat durian during your pregnancy.
 Before you eat it, speak to your doctor who can guide you best about whether or not you should eat durian now, depending on your health.

 Durian is a powerhouse of sugar as well as carbohydrates.
 One medium-sized durian has 885 calories (1).
 It is also a food with a high glycemic index, which can lead to sharp spikes in blood glucose (2).
 It is important to limit your intake of durian while you are pregnant, even though it is considered safe for consumption during pregnancy.

 If you have been diagnosed with gestational diabetes, you should stay away from eating durian, as it has a high amount of sugar.